noahsegal/DocumentSocialNetworkSimulation/README.md

 ## Known Issues

 -  Milestone 3 will add capability to get detailed info about individual Consumers and Producers in the GUI.
+-  Three unused search methods are included, HipsterSearch.java, DumbSearch.java and RandomSearch.java.
+To be ignored for Milenstone 1 and MileStone 2.

 ##Social Sim Created By: